sasindipeiris/Paper_Implementation_from_Scratch/YOLOv8/README.md

+# Overview

+This notebook presents a from-scratch implementation of the YOLOv8 object detection architecture using PyTorch.
+It is designed to break down the core components of the model into modular, interpretable blocks such as convolutional backbones, feature fusion necks, detection heads, and advanced loss functions like Distribution Focal Loss and CIoU loss.
+The model architecture integrates modern concepts like **C2f bottleneck blocks**, **SPPF (Spatial Pyramid Pooling - Fast)**, **FPN-style feature fusion**, and **anchor-free bounding box regression** using distributional predictions.
+Each component—from the convolutional stem and bottlenecks to the decode functions and NMS—has been carefully designed to mirror YOLOv8’s structure while maintaining educational clarity and customization potential.
+The goal is to provide a deep understanding of object detection design and to empower experimentation with custom datasets and detection pipelines.

 # Convolution Block

 This `ConvBNAct` class defines a **basic building block** used in many deep learning models, especially convolutional neural networks (CNNs).